A Special Message About the Future of Discovery Park

 Seattle’s affordable housing needs are urgent.
 The City can create more, faster by building elsewhere.

 • Adequate infrastructure is missing from this parcel.
-Below-ground costs alone would exceed $100 million.
-Less than a third of the City’s plan covers actual construction, at a staggering cost per unit.
+Below-ground costs alone would exceed $122 million.
+A quarter of the City’s plan covers actual construction, at a staggering cost per unit.

-• Redirecting money could create more than double the number of affordable housing units.
+• Redirecting money could create triple the number of affordable housing units.
 Successful efforts have shown how many more people could be housed faster elsewhere.

 • People experiencing homelessness and low-income families can’t wait any longer.
 Rapid Housing Acquisition and new construction elsewhere would take months, not years.